brendanjohnw/Customer-Footfall-Count/README.md

 Screenshot of the counter in action

-Disadvatage:-
-- When the person loss detection it will start assign with new ids which will effect the counting

 ***Count People*** <br />
 We set a line around 3/4 heights then we store the object detected in a dictionary then if the object passed the line.
 We load the initial Y-Centroid to compare with current frame and determine the person is moving up or down